gabrielrdw20/Real-Time-Voice-Cloning-Polish/README.md

 **UPDATES**

-Describe model will be updating from time to time when a better model performance is achieved.
+Described model will be updating from time to time when a better model performance is achieved.
+For now, it was trained on 2 voices and it's not really flexible.
+A new dataset is beign prepared.

 **CHANGES**